Frequently Asked Questions - AlcoholEdu Module

 All undergraduates attending Eastern Illinois University for their first time must complete AlcoholEdu.
+For the Spring implementation, this will include any new student entering for the first time during a spring semester.
+For the Fall implementation, any new summer student who will remain at Eastern in Fall, and any new Fall student must complete Alcoholedu and Haven.
 Success of the program is based upon population-level prevention, a concept that recognizes that students’ choices likely impact those of their peers.
 Providing new students with a consistent message about alcohol can encourage thoughtful conversations, inspire a shift in alcohol-related behaviors, and highlight a campus culture that values healthy choices.

 Part I must be completed before coming to campus and part II will be completed 45 days completion of Part I. Others interested in taking the course can contact the Health Education Resource Center at 217/581-7786 or Alcoholedu@eiu.edu to inquire about a log-in ID.

 What do students need to do to complete AlcoholEdu?